andersonflima/andersonflima/README.md

-### Olá! 👋
+### Hello There! 👋

-Sou ***Anderson Faustino***, e um prazer conhece-lo(a).
+I'm ***Anderson Faustino***.
+It's a pleasure to meet you; thank you for your time.

-Atualmente tenho o cargo de ***Líder técnico*** na ***Lionx***.
+Currently, I am working at ***Lionx*** as a ***Technical Lead***.

-Bom para sanar algumas dúvidas vou descrever um pouco do meu dia a dia.
+I'll write down a preview of my daily routine to answer some questions.

-***Minha rotina se baseia em***:
+***As a Technical Lead, my work consists of in:***

-- Estudar, mapear e programar implementações de novas funcionalidades e correções pertinentes junto ao time.
+	- Attend some meetings to catch up about product development and deadlines.

-- Alinhar e definir processos, transparecer e delegar as tarefas para desenvolvimento do produto.
+	- Approve or decline pull requests, and validate integrity for deployment.

-- Realizar code review, aprovar pull requests e validar entregas para deploy.
+	- Update my team on deliveries and deadlines.

-***Nossa tech stack atual consistem em***:
+***Our current tech stack is:***
-  - MongoDb
+	- MongoDB
 	- Python
 	- FastApi
 	- GraphQl
 	- Redis
 	- Kafka

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=andersonflima" />